Social Interactions Models with Latent Structures: Social Interactions Models

 \underline{3.
 Post-Classification Estimation:} re-estimate $\theta_k$ for each cluster $k$ through NPL with FE (Algorithm \ref{alg:NPL_alg_FE}) by pooling all groups' observations within the cluster.
 Post-classification estimators are denoted as $\widehat{\theta}_{\widetilde{C}_k}$, $k\in[K_0]$.
-Apply Algorithm \ref{alg:Bootstrap} to groups within each cluster to obtain the confidence intervals for common parameters.
+Apply Algorithm \ref{alg:Bootstrap} to groups within each cluster to obtain the confidence intervals for common parameters. \footnote{Step~3 jointly re-estimates the CCPs alongside the parameters, so $(\widehat{\theta}_{\widetilde{C}_k},\widehat{P}_{\widetilde{C}_k})$ satisfy the NPL fixed point at the cluster level.
+The original group-level fixed points from Step~1 need not be preserved, as the first-step CCPs serve only as inputs to C-Lasso and play no further role in post-classification inference.}

-We will show that C-Lasso step classifies groups into their true clusters with probability approaching one (w.p.a.1.)~in Section \ref{sec:classification}.
+We will show that the C-Lasso step classifies groups into their true clusters with probability approaching one (w.p.a.1.)~in Section \ref{sec:classification}.
 Therefore, inference based on post-classification estimators is asymptotically valid, similar to the homogeneous model.
-In the empirical application concerning risky behaviors among students reveals that, ignoring the latent structure will severely under-estimate the peer effects for the cluster with significant effects and draw wrong conclusions with the intelligence variables.
-Therefore, we recommend the above algorithm to cope with possible slope heterogeneity in real world applications.
+The empirical application concerning risky behaviors among students reveals that, if we ignored the latent structure, we would severely underestimate the peer effects for the cluster with significant effects and draw erroneous conclusions about the intelligence variables.
+Therefore, we recommend the above algorithm to cope with possible slope heterogeneity in real-world applications.